Foramen spinosum

 The foramen spinosum is a small open hole in the greater wing of the sphenoid bone that gives passage to the middle meningeal artery and vein, and the meningeal branch of the mandibular nerve (sometimes it passes through the foramen ovale instead).

 The foramen spinosum is often used as a landmark in neurosurgery due to its close relations with other cranial foramina.
 It was first described by Jakob Benignus Winslow in the 18th century.

 Structure

 The foramen spinosum is a small foramen in the greater wing of the sphenoid bone of the skull.
 It connects the middle cranial fossa (superiorly), and infratemporal fossa (inferiorly).'

 Contents

-The foramen transmits the middle meningeal artery and vein, and sometimes the meningeal branch of the mandibular nerve (it may pass through the foramen ovale instead).
+The foramen transmits the middle meningeal artery and vein, and sometimes the meningeal branch of the mandibular nerve (it may pass he foramen ovale instead).